-This book is one of a series of texts called English for Careers.
-The series is intended to introduce students of English as a foreign language to the particular language of different professional and vocational fields.
-The career areas covered are those in which English is widely used throughout the world-computer programming, air travel, international finance, the petroleum industry, and in this book, electrical and electronic engineering.
+This book is one of a series of texts called English for Careers, intended to introduce students of English as a foreign language to a number of different professional and vocational fields.
+The career areas that are covered are those in which English is widely used throughout the world; these include air travel, computer programming, international commerce, or in the case of this book, engineering and specifically mechanical engineering.